FlineDev/HandySwift/README.md

 If you like this, please also checkout [HandyUIKit](https://github.com/FlineDev/HandyUIKit) for handy UI features that we feel should have been part of the UIKit frameworks in the first place.

 > If you are **upgrading from a previous major version** of HandySwift (e.g. 1.x to 2.x) then checkout the [releases section on GitHub](https://github.com/FlineDev/HandySwift/releases) and look out for the release notes of the last major releas(es) (e.g. 2.0.0) for an overview of the changes made.
-It'll save you time as hints are on how best to migrate are included there.
+It'll save you time as hints on how best to migrate are included there.

-## Installation

-Currently the recommended way of installing this library is via [Swift Package Manager](https://github.com/apple/swift-package-manager).
-[Cocoapods](https://github.com/CocoaPods/CocoaPods) is supported, too.

-You can of course also just include this framework manually into your project by downloading it or by using git submodules.

 ## Usage